GridProtectionAlliance/gsf/Source/Libraries/TimeSeriesPlatformLibrary/README.txt

 This is the C++ implementation of the Gateway Exchange Protocol.

-This code includes functionality for both a "subscriber" and "publisher" in GEP.
+This code includes functionality for both "subscriber" and "publisher" in GEP.

 ------------------------------------------------------------------------------
 Compiling in Visual Studio